Civil Engineering Building (H20)

 Looking for students for projects related to:

-Geographic Information Systems (GIS) GIS is now more than ever an enabling technology for utilities and communications, transportation, public safety, natural resources, health and human services, etc. My main research is to apply GIS to real-world problems and help decision-making in the fields of asset/utility management, natural resources exploration, intelligent transportation, natural disaster and emergency management, and public health research.
+Geographic Information System (GIS) GIS is now more than ever an enabling technology for utilities and communications, transportation, public safety, natural resources, health and human services, etc. My main research is to apply GIS to real-world problems and help decision-making in the fields of asset/utility management, natural resources exploration, intelligent transportation, natural disaster and emergency management, and public health research.
+My publications include spatial and temporal fire occurrence patterns using landscape attributes such as climate, terrain, land use, etc. to develop a better understanding of wildfire occurrence across Australia, identifying the most significant attributes linked to fire occurrence, effective flood emergency plans and response measures, integration of spatial analysis and an agent-based model for shelter assignment and routing in flood scenarios, and risk analysis methods to flag epidemics for urgent intervention.

-Geospatial Data Acquisition Technologies Traditional photogrammetry and hi-resolution optical and infrared imaging systems continue to be important geospatial data acquisition technologies.
+Remote Sensing Traditional photogrammetry and hi-resolution optical and infrared imaging systems continue to be important geospatial data acquisition technologies.
 Digital image capture systems are mounted on different platforms, such as hi-resolution satellites, aircraft, unmanned aerial vehicles, road vehicles, etc. Research areas include sensor calibration, direct georeferencing of sensors and automated feature extraction, as well as those related to a variety of mapping/imaging applications.
-One of my research interests is data fusion of lidar point clouds and multispectral/hyperspectral images, which is essential for the enhanced feature extraction from multi-layered datasets.
+My publications include deep learning from multispectral/hyperspectral images and data fusion of lidar point clouds and multispectral/hyperspectral images which are essential for the enhanced feature extraction from multi-layered datasets.

-Light Detection and Ranging (lidar) Lidar provides massive volumes of “point cloud” data, consisting of 3D coordinates of points, together with their information on the ground reflected laser signals.
+Light Detection and Ranging (Lidar) Lidar provides massive volumes of “point cloud” data, consisting of 3D coordinates of points, together with their information on the ground reflected laser signals.
 Lidar systems are typically mounted on aircraft or road vehicles and are used for civil engineering applications with higher spatial resolution and accuracy.
 There are many research challenges, ranging from sophisticated analysis of lidar sensor data, through to the development of applications-specific algorithms for terrain and forest mapping, 3D city modelling and rapid mobile mapping of transport corridors and engineering structures.
-I am interested in spatial information extraction from lidar data, UAV imagery and aerial/satellite imagery for data segmentation and classification, digital elevation modeling, feature extraction, building edge detection, change detection, and monitoring environmental changes.
+My publications include spatial information extraction from lidar data, UAV imagery and aerial/satellite imagery for data segmentation and classification, digital elevation modeling, feature extraction, building edge detection, change detection, and monitoring environmental changes.

 Professional Organisations and Consulting positions